CMSC447-Software-Engineering-I-SP2025/Team-2-Repository/backend/tests/testing_doc.md

     - All authenticated recipe routes (save recipe, delete recipe, save ingredient, etc.)
   - user_routes_test.py
     - All authenticated routes related to user login/logout

-`WARNING: ` Running tests will nuke the database (wipe it) Need to update pip by installing from requirements.txt